WHRD

-WHRD is a Christian radio station licensed to Freeport, Illinois, broadcasting on 106.9 MHz FM.
-WHRD features both music and talk programming and is an affiliate of Moody Radio.
+WHRD is a Christian radio station licensed to Freeport, Illinois, broadcasting on 106.9 MHz.
+WHRD features both music and talk programming and is a simulcast of WMBI-FM Chicago.
 The station has been owned by Moody Bible Institute since March 2024.
 The previous owner was Northwest Illinois Radio Fellowship.
 WHRD has carried Moody Radio programming since in first airdate in June 2014.